time-sliders/note/mysql/innodb/Innodb锁与事务模型(官方文档).md

            ---------------------
 ```

-If you want to see the “freshest” state of the database, use either the [`READ COMMITTED`](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html#isolevel_read-committed) isolation level or a [locking read](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_locking_read):
+**If you want to see the “freshest” state of the database, use either the [`READ COMMITTED`](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html#isolevel_read-committed) isolation level or a [locking read](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_locking_read):**

 ```sql
 SELECT * FROM t FOR SHARE;
 ```

-With [`READ COMMITTED`](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html#isolevel_read-committed) isolation level, each consistent read within a transaction sets and reads its own fresh snapshot.
-With `FOR SHARE`, a locking read occurs instead: A `SELECT` blocks until the transaction containing the freshest rows ends (see [Section 15.7.2.4, “Locking Reads”](https://dev.mysql.com/doc/refman/8.0/en/innodb-locking-reads.html)).
+**With [`READ COMMITTED`](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html#isolevel_read-committed) isolation level, each consistent read within a transaction sets and reads its own fresh snapshot.
+With `FOR SHARE`, a locking read occurs instead: A `SELECT` blocks until the transaction containing the freshest rows ends** (see [Section 15.7.2.4, “Locking Reads”](https://dev.mysql.com/doc/refman/8.0/en/innodb-locking-reads.html)).

 Consistent read does not work over certain DDL statements:

 - Consistent read does not work over [`DROP TABLE`](https://dev.mysql.com/doc/refman/8.0/en/drop-table.html), because MySQL cannot use a table that has been dropped and `InnoDB` destroys the table.
 - Consistent read does not work over [`ALTER TABLE`](https://dev.mysql.com/doc/refman/8.0/en/alter-table.html), because that statement makes a temporary copy of the original table and deletes the original table when the temporary copy is built.
-When you reissue a consistent read within a transaction, rows in the new table are not visible because those rows did not exist when the transaction's snapshot was taken.
+When you reissue重新发行 a consistent read within a transaction, rows in the new table are not visible because those rows did not exist when the transaction's snapshot was taken.
 In this case, the transaction returns an error:[`ER_TABLE_DEF_CHANGED`](https://dev.mysql.com/doc/refman/8.0/en/server-error-reference.html#error_er_table_def_changed), “Table definition has changed, please retry transaction”.

 The type of read varies for selects in clauses like [`INSERT INTO ...
 SELECT`](https://dev.mysql.com/doc/refman/8.0/en/insert.html), [`UPDATE ...
 (SELECT)`](https://dev.mysql.com/doc/refman/8.0/en/update.html), and [`CREATE TABLE ...
 SELECT`](https://dev.mysql.com/doc/refman/8.0/en/create-table.html) that do not specify `FOR UPDATE` or `FOR SHARE`: